The Ten Basic Points that Define the ILT

 3) WQJ, a Humble Disciple of HPB

 Unlike many associates of the United Lodge of Theosophists, the Independent Lodge does not place William Q. Judge on the same level of knowledge as HPB.
 For the ILT, Judge was her disciple, and a student who made mistakes.
-On the other hand, the ILT has a sincere admiration for the life and work of William Judge, and highlights the fact that he was one of the main founders of the movement in September 1875.
+On the other hand, the ILT highlights the fact that Judge was one of the main founders of the movement in September 1875.

 4) The Theosophical Effort as a Field of Tests